-2. Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?
-2 The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research.
-There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
-O There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+4.2.
+Does your institution offer opportunities for medical students to do research related to

+- There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time. - There are no opportunities for students to engage in planetary health/sustainable healthcare research.

 Score explanation: WSU Pullman has a list of centers, institutes and labs on their sustainability website.
 This includes research groups such as Center for Environmental Research, Education and Outreach (CEREO); Clean Plant Center; and the Smart Environments Research Center, to name a few.
 However, these opportunities do not include projects directly related to planetary health or sustainable healthcare, and are geared more towards undergraduate students or graduate students pursuing environmental studies or related degrees.
 There are no research opportunities related to planetary health and/or sustainable healthcare targeted specifically for medical students.
+This is unchanged from last year.

-- 3. Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
+- 4.3.
+Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
 For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors. - The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors. - There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information. - There is no medical-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.

 Score explanation: While the WSU Office of Sustainability has a website with research projects, and the School of Medicine has a public website and an internal website with research projects, there is no direct overlap.
 If the medical school had projects and mentors involved in planetary health research, those opportunities would be available to students.
-WSU is working to create a new system wide website communicating sustainability opportunities, current and future projects, and programs.
+WSU is currently revising the Sustainability website to better communicate sustainability opportunities, current and future projects, and programs.

-- 4. Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors? - Yes, there is a student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.
+- 4.4.
+Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors? - Yes, there is a student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.